How Important Are Looks To Women?

-I can see how after swiping through a few ‘6 foot only!’ profiles why as a guy you may come to the conclusion that unless you conform to a specific set of standards that she just won’t like you.
-Next you may turn on a movie and see that the leading man just happens to always be some square jawed Caucasian guy.
+I can see how after swiping through a few ‘6 foot only!’ profiles why as a guy you may conclude that unless you conform to a specific set of standards that she just won’t like you.
+Next, you may turn on a movie and see that the leading man just happens to always be some square-jawed Caucasian guy.
 Then when you don’t get the response you want from a woman you like your default mindset is almost pre-disposed to be ‘it’s because I’m not good looking enough.’
-You take ALL the blame on yourself; rather than recognising that her response to you is going to be so influenced by her personal history, current state of mind, and a whole range of other factors in her life that you don’t have control of.
+You take ALL the blame on yourself.
+Rather than recognising that her response to you is going to be so influenced by her personal history, the current state of mind, and a whole range of other factors in her life that you don’t have control of.
 It is never all about you it just sometimes feels like it is.

-So instead of placing all your self worth in how ONE other person views you, validate your own sense of personal character.
-Also notice if you continually think a woman is ‘out of your league’ how you may also be objectifying her.
-Are you allowing her good looks to place her on a pedestal in your mind rather than really trying to get to know her?
+So instead of placing all your self worth in how ONE other person views you, validate your sense of personal character.
+Also, notice if you continually think a woman is ‘out of your league’ how you may also be objectifying her.
+Are you allowing her good looks to place her on a pedestal in your mind rather than trying to get to know her?

-The question is never how important are looks to women – it’s how important is YOUR sense of self, and how do YOU communicate that successfully to the women YOU meet.
+The question is never how important are looks to women – it’s how important is YOUR sense of self, and how do YOU communicate that success to the women YOU meet.